HITMANdark07/voterlist-extract/README.md

-# Voter Page Image Processing (No OCR)
+# Voter List Extraction and OCR Processing

-Process scanned Indian election PDF files into images only (no OCR).
+Process scanned Indian election PDF files with image extraction and OCR.
 The pipeline:
 - Crops page 1 by detected page contour
 - Detects voter grids on pages 3 to n-1
 - Saves each detected voter block as an image
+- Runs OCR on all extracted images using PaddleOCRVL

 ## Features

 - **Page 1 Cropping**: Detects main page contour and saves cropped page
 - **Grid Detection**: Automatically detects voter grids in relevant pages
-- **Image Outputs Only**: No OCR, no text parsing, no CSV export
+- **Image Extraction**: Saves extracted images in organized directory structure
+- **OCR Processing**: Runs PaddleOCRVL on all extracted images
+- **Structured Output**: Saves OCR results as JSON and Markdown files

 ## Quick Start